What can we learn from Hammondsport as we create the future of small towns?

 Takeaway

-The difference between Hammondsport and most other small towns is that the community is defined by a square and streets with attractions that are impossible to miss.
-The roads are not big and overwhelming.
-They are small roads scaled to the buildings and public spaces within the community.
-It feels more appealing and easy to get out of your car and walk around than to drive through as one does for most other small towns with oversized roads and intersections.
+What's more, the streets are not big and overwhelming.
+They are narrow, scaled to the buildings and public spaces within the community.
+Because of this, it feels appealing and easy to get out of your car and walk around.
+It's even preferable than driving through as one does for most other small towns where there are oversized roads and intersections.
+As you walk around, you are rewarded with countless lovely details that you can now notice.

 Improvisation is the foundation for local communities to define themselves, and it is clearly at work in Hammondsport; you can see it everywhere.
+Business owners and community members regularly put creative additions onto their buildings, sidewalk space, and squares, making the town an interesting place to explore.

 Our background of exploring many small towns across the Northeast United States

 For the past two and a half years we have been traveling throughout the entire Northeast US region, visiting small towns.
 Most towns, in fact the vast majority, are held back by the strategies we outline below.
 We found Hammondsport to be a community that works.
 It is a wonderful example for other communities working to create a future for their community.
-This collection of posts about rural communities is full of similiar stories and larger discusions on how to bring back rural North America:
+This collection of posts about rural communities is full of similar stories and larger discussions on how to bring back rural North America:

 Rural Communities - Social Life Project